 Reservoirs and introduced fishes.
-Dams and introduced fishes may mitigate to some extent the impact that salmon declines may have had on eagles.
+Dams and introduced fishes may mitigate to some extent the impact that declines in native fishes and nesting sites may have had on eagles.
 Eagles may be able to nest or winter at locations that historically did not have sufficient prey to support them.
-Water development projects including >1000 dams (those holding ≥ 10 ac - ft) have added hundreds of reservoirs to Washington's landscape and expanded the area of many natural lakes.
+Hunt et al. (2002) reported that reproductive success of bald eagles on river sections affected by dams was nearly identical to that on free-flowing river sections of rivers in Arizona.
+Water development projects including >1,000 dams (those holding $\geq 10$ ac - ft) have added hundreds of reservoirs to Washington's landscape and expanded the area of many natural lakes.
 Eastern Washington's 4,051 lakes and reservoirs total more than twice the area (436,662 ac) of those in western Washington, and a high proportion are reservoirs (Scott and De Lorme 1988).
 Only one of the 15 largest lakes is natural (Lake Chelan), and only 10 of the 30 largest are natural lakes.
 Of 76 fish species found in Washington's inland waters, 30 were introduced to Washington (Wydoski and Whitney 1979).
 Some introduced species may be more available to eagles during the late nesting period than are live salmon.
 Although, natural lakes had populations of pike minnows (Ptychocheilus oregonensis), mountain whitefish (Prosopium williamsoni), and suckers, introductions may have greatly increased the fish biomass, while dams increased the area and number of potential eagle foraging areas.
-Introduced fishes that are known to be eaten by bald eagles include American shad, carp, black crappie, striped bass (Morone saxatilis), walleye, smallmouth bass, brown bullhead (Ictalurus nebulosus), lake whitefish (Coregonus clupeaformis), channel catfish, and yellow perch (Wood 1979, Fielder 1982, Knight et al. 1990, Watson et al. 1991, Science Applications International 1996, Watson and Pierce 1998a).
+Introduced fishes that are known to be eaten by bald eagles include American shad, carp, black crappie, striped bass, walleye, smallmouth bass, brown bullhead (Ictalurus nebulosus), lake whitefish (Coregonus clupeaformis), channel catfish, and yellow perch (Wood 1979, Fielder 1982, Knight et al. 1990, Watson et al. 1991, Science Applications International 1996, Watson and Pierce 1998a).
 American shad are a frequent prey item of nesting eagles in the Columbia River estuary (Watson et al. 1991).
 Shad were introduced to west coast rivers in 1871 (Wydoski and Whitney 1979), and have since increased steadily, with runs exceeding 2-4 million fish during the 1990s (WDFW and ODFW 1999).
 Predictable summer die-offs of yellow perch and brown bullheads may be important to individual eagle territories on lakes.
-Other introduced fishes that may occasionally fall prey to, or be scavenged by bald eagles include largemouth bass (Micropterus salmoides,), brook trout (Salvelinus fontinalis), lake trout (S. namaycush), brown trout (Salmo trutta), and sunfishes (Lepomis spp.)
+Other introduced fishes that may occasionally fall prey to, or be scavenged by bald eagles include largemouth bass (Micropterus salmoides), brook trout (Salvelinus fontinalis), lake trout (S. namaycush), brown trout (Salmo trutta), and sunfishes (Lepomis spp.)
 (Wydoski and Whitney 1979).

 Waterfowl and seabirds.
-Many marine bird populations have declined in number and density in the greater Puget Sound over the last 20 years.
-A comparison of winter aerial transects conducted during the periods 1978-79 and 1992-99 indicated clear and dramatic declines (p < 0.001) in several species, including: scoters (Melanitta spp. -57%); scaup (Aythya spp. -72%); long-tailed duck (Clangula hyemalis -91%); grebes (western, Aechmophorus occidentalis:-95%; red-necked, Podiceps grisegena: -89%; horned, P. auritus: -82%); loons (common, Gavia immer: -64%; 3 loon spp. combined, G. immer, G. arctica, G. stellata:-79%); marbled murrelet (Brachyramphus marmoratus: -96%, p<.004); cormorants (Phalacrocorax spp.:-53%), and possible declines in pigeon guillemot (Cepphus columba) and black brant (Branta bernicla) (Nysewander et al. 2001a).
-The only species showing a clear increase was the harlequin duck (+189%, p<0.001).
+Many marine bird populations have declined in number and density in the greater Puget Sound over the last 30 years.
+A comparison of winter aerial transects conducted during the periods 1978-79 and 1992-99 indicated clear and dramatic declines (p < 0.001) in several species, including: scoters (Melanitta spp.: -57%); scaup (Aythya spp.: -72%); long-tailed duck (Clangula hyemalis: -91%); grebes (western: -95%; red-necked, Podiceps grisegena: -89%; horned, P. auritus: -82%); loons (common: -64%; 3 loon spp. combined, G. immer, G. arctica, G. stellata:-79%); marbled murrelet (Brachyramphus marmoratus: -96%, p<.004); cormorants (Phalacrocorax spp.: -53%), and possible declines in pigeon guillemot (Cepphus columba) and black brant (Branta bernicla) (Nysewander et al. 2001a).
+The only species showing a clear increase was the harlequin duck (Histrionicus histrionicus: +189%, p<0.001).
 It is uncertain whether these changes relate to cyclic phenomenon such as the North Pacific Decadal Oscillation or to local declines in forage fish stocks.
 Bird species that feed primarily on fish or depend upon spawning events of Puget Sound forage fish have declined more than species that have a diverse diet that includes invertebrates (Nysewander et al. 2001b).